Getting it right for every child (GIRFEC)

-Most children get all the support and help they need from their parent(s), family and local community.
-Where extra support is needed, the GIRFEC approach aims to make that the right support is available at the right time.
+The GIRFEC approach puts people at the heart of the services that support them.
+For most children, all help they need comes from parents, family, friends and the community.
+Where extra support is needed, the GIRFEC approach aims to make the right support is available at the right time.

-Further information is available on the Scottish Government's website.
+More information about GIRFEC is on the Scottish Government website.